raklein/titanic-random-forest/README.md

 To use:
 1. Ensure you have [R](https://cran.r-project.org/) AND [R Studio](https://www.rstudio.com/products/rstudio/download/#download) installed.
-2. Download this repository to your computer (Git savvy folks can fork and clone the repo instead if they wish).
+2. Download this repository to your computer by clicking the green "Clone or Download" button above, download the .zip file, and unzip it to anywhere on your hard drive.
+(Git savvy folks can instead fork and clone the repo if they wish).
 3. Open titanic-random-forest.Rproj in R Studio, this will automatically set the working directory to wherever the .Rproj file ([more info on using R Project files](https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects)) is located on your hard drive.
 4. Open the r script titanic.R in R Studio.
 5. From here, you should be able to simply run the R script from start to finish without any errors.
 However, I highly recommend following along with the tutorial linked above and running the code line-by-line while trying to understand what each line does.